burkeazbill/vcd-shadow-cleaner/README.md

 A Python application for managing Shadow VMs in VMware Cloud Director.
 This tool helps identify and clean up Shadow VMs that may accumulate over time, particularly after datastore re-allocations.
 It allows you to remove all or select Shadow VMs from a specified datastore.

+## WARNING - USE WITH CAUTION

+> [!CAUTION]
+> This script is designed to DELETE content from VMware Cloud Director.
+Deletion will not occur until you click the "Yes" button on the confirmation popup that appears when you click the Cleanup Shadows button.
+Verify and re-verify before proceeding since the delete will be a permanent action that cannot be undone.

 ![Delete Confirmation](images/image-3.png)

 ## Features